toolleeo/cli-apps/README.md

 * [rss-cli](https://github.com/Clortox/rss-cli) - A unix-inspired cli application for interacting with RSS feeds.
 * [sauce](https://github.com/cadecuddy/sauce) - A novelty CLI tool that identifies an anime from an image and yields key data about it.
 * [Skylab](https://github.com/SerhiiStets/skylab) - A text user interface (TUI) tool that displays upcoming space launches in a user-friendly way.
+* [sprinkles](https://github.com/KhalilOuali/sprinkles) - Randomly colors input text and outputs it to the terminal.
 * [teetail](https://github.com/sl236/teetail) - Like tee, but only the tail goes in the file.
 * [ttyscheme](https://github.com/kolunmi/ttyscheme) - Collection of Color Schemes for the TTY.
 * [Viddy](https://github.com/sachaos/viddy) - Modern watch command.
 Time machine and pager etc.